Ong Kee Hui: Early life

-Born in 1914 in Kuching, he was educated at St. Thomas's School in Kuching and later St. Andrew's School in Singapore before receiving his diploma in Agricultural Science from Serdang College (present-day Universiti Putra Malaysia).
+Born in 1914 in Kuching, he was educated at St. Thomas's School in Kuching and later St. Andrew's School in Singapore.
+He received his diploma in Agricultural Science from Serdang College (present-day Universiti Putra Malaysia).

 Career

 In 1935, he entered the Sarawak Government civil service when he returned home to serve the Department of Agriculture.
 He believed in Sarawak's cession to Great Britain in 1946, which ended Brooke Sarawak and brought citizenship to Sarawak based on jus soli to the Chinese, who were regarded as immigrants.

 Leaving government service in 1948, Ong entered business under the tutelage of Datuk Amar Wee Kheng Chiang, his father-in-law, who appointed him manager of the family's Bian Chiang Bank, today known as CIMB Group, devoting himself to business and banking.

 Rise to politics

 In the mid-1950s, Ong Kee Hui started his political career as a nominated member of the Council Negri (State Legislative Council), and he was elected to the Kuching Municipal Council as the Mayor of Kuching and an unofficial member of the Supreme Council (State Cabinet) as Minister of Technology, Research and Local Government.

 The “divide and rule” method of the British encouraged the communal polarisation of Sarawak politics, something that he and his contemporaries viewed with alarm as boding ill for future Sarawak democracy.
 To counter this trend, Ong, together with Datuk Amar Stephen Yong Kuet Tze and colleagues, established the Sarawak United People's Party (SUPP) as Sarawak's first political party in 1959.

 When Malaysia was proposed, Ong argued for Sarawak's independence, before joining the greater federation.
 The Sarawak United People's Party supported his stance for independence.
 Ong was also a member of the Malaysian Solidarity Convention's Sarawak delegation in 1962.

 Malaysia became an independent country in 1963.
 In 1965, he seized the expulsion of Singapore to call for a referendum but was rejected.

 After much encouragement and pragmatism from then Deputy Prime Minister, Tun Abdul Razak, he was convinced to forge political partnerships and consequently, Sarawak United People's Party joined the State Government in 1971.
 He served as the Minister of Local Government and Housing and Minister of Science Technology & Environment under Tun Abdul Razak's Cabinet.
 However, being a federal minister in Kuala Lumpur divorced him from Sarawakian grassroots politics.

 In 1980, he stood down as party chairman of SUPP and retired to pen his memoirs, Footprints in Sarawak.